sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 current_owner = none<br/>
 Transition_mode = none

 The current_owner = none implies that the feature's container is *not* running.
-The transition_mode = none, implies that there is not initiative from kube either.
+The transition_mode = none, implies that there is not initiative from kube either.<br/>
 This is the initial state upon boot, and it could be reached from other states too.
 The feature remains in this state, until `systemctl start`.

-This is the state upon boot.
-This state can be reached in few more ways.
+The ways to reach this state:
-*  From state 1, upon `systemctl stop`
+*  From state 1, upon `systemctl stop` or docker exits
 *  From state 4 or 6, if monit decides to revert
    *  fallback enabled
    *  failmode check enabled
-   *  stayed in state 4 for more than configured failmode period
+   *  stayed in current state for more than configured failmode period
+* From state 4, if `systemctl stop` is called
-*  From state 6, if `systemctl stop` happened with set_mode = local.
+* From state 6, if `systemctl stop` transitioned to state-6, with set_owner = local.

 ####  state 1:
 ***Stable*** state<br/><br/>
 current_owner = local<br/>
 Transition_mode = none

-The container is currently started with docker using local image.
+The container is currently started with docker using local image.<br/>
 This could happen with set_owner = local or set_owner = kube with fallback enabled.
-The feature remains in this state until either `systemctl stop` or kube deploys in the case of set_owner = kube.
+The feature remains in this state until either `systemctl stop` or kube deploys in the case of set_owner = kube or docker exits.

 #### state 2:
 ***Transient*** state<br/><br/>
 current_owner = local<br/>
 Transition_mode = kube_pending

-This state is when local image is running and kubelet is requesting for permission to deploy.
-The hostcfgd watches this request, and stop the local service.
+This state is when local image is running and kubelet is requesting for permission to deploy.<br/>
+The hostcfgd watches for this request, and stop the local service.
 This auto action by hostcfgd transitions the state to state 3.
 As hostcfgd make the transition, this state is very short lived and only for the duration of hostcfgd to notice and local docker to stop.

 #### state 3:
 ***Transient*** state<br/>
 current_owner = none<br/>
 Transition_mode = kube_pending

+This state is when no container is running and kube is requesting permission to run.<br/>
-This state happens in two ways.
+This could happen in two ways.
 One from state 2, upon hostcfgd stopping the locally running container.
-Two, when a previously container deployed by kube is being restarted by kube (from state 6).
-In this state, there is no container running for this feature and kube is ready to deploy.
-When transition is from state 2, the hostcfgd is waiting for this state, then set the mode to kube_ready and call `systemctl start`.
-When transition is from state 6, the hostcfgd notices it, call `systemctl stop`, if restart always is not set, followed by set the mode to kube_ready and call `systemctl start`, which restart the kube-managed container and at this time, it sees the approval as kube_ready, hence proceeds to state 4.
-As hosrcfd does the auto transition, this is a short lived transient state.
+Two, when a kube is re-deploying a container (from state 6).

+The hostcfgd transitions it into state-4, by ensuring `systemctl stop` is called, transition_mode is set to kube_ready, followed by `systemctl start`.
+All these steps taken by hostcfgd are synchronous hence this state is pretty short lived.

 #### state 4:
 ***Semi-Transient*** state<br/>
 current_owner = none<br/>
 Transition_mode = kube_ready

+There is no container running and local system has approved container deployment by kube.<br/>
-This state happens in twp ways.
-One, from state 0, when set_owner = kube with no fallback and `systemctl start` takes to the state, where the container is not running yet, but kube is approved to run.
-Two, from state 3, when hostcfgs intercepts, set the state to ready and start the kube-deployed container.
-This state remains until kube deploys the container or monit to revert to state 0.
-This is a short lived state, if transitioning from state 3, as this transition is happening due to request from kube.
+This state happens in two ways.
+One, from state 0, when set_owner = kube with no fallback and `systemctl start` takes to this state, and kube is pre-approved to run.
+Two, from state 3, when hostcfgs intercepts the request by kube to deploy.
+The hostcfgd sets the transition_mode to kube_ready and call `systemctl start`.<br/>
+This state remains until either kube deploys the container or monit reverts to state 0 or `systemctl stop` is called.
+When transitioning from state-3, this is a short lived state, as this transition is happening due to request from kube.
 This could be a long lived state, if transitioned from state 0, as there is no initiative from kube yet.

-This state could transition to state 0 by monit, if fallback is enabled, failure-check-mode is enabled and it remains in this state for that period.
+This state could transition to state 0 by either `systemctl stop` or by monit, if fallback is enabled, failure-check-mode is enabled and it remains in this state for that period.

 #### state 5:
 ***Stable*** state<br/>
 current_owner = kube<br/>
 Transition_mode = kube_running

-This is the state where a feature is running with a container deployed by kube, as described in manifest.
+This is the state where a feature is running with a container deployed by kube, as described in manifest.<br/>
 It remains in this state, until either `systemctl stop` or kube un-deploys the container or container exits due to failure.
-In any case, it immmediately transitions to state 6.
+Irrespective of the trigger, upon docker exit, it transitions to state 6.

 #### state 6: